 HEAT incentives will now be available across the state.
 This incentive gives customers a hand up in terms of heating system installations and upgrades.

 Find out more about the incentive here.

 Ongoing investments in our natural gas system, including replacing and upgrading more than 500 miles of transmission and distribution natural gas pipelines are necessary to maintain safe, reliable service for our approximately 300,000 natural gas customers in 319 Nebraska communities.
 Filing a rate review request with the Nebraska Public Service Commission is the standard process for a public utility to recover those costs and investments.

 We delayed our original timing in the best interest of our customers in light of the COVID-19 pandemic.
-The delay in filing has allowed for the Governor’s health directives to roll back and the company requested that any changes to customer bills be delayed to spring.
-Click here for more information on how we are assisting customers during the pandemic.
+The delay in filing has allowed for the Governor’s relaxed health directives to roll back before seeing any interim rate changes on October bills.